lindakwoo/sharents/README.md

 ## 💖 Support Sharents

 Love Sharents?
-Give us a star on GitHub and spread the word!
+Give us a star on Gitlab and spread the word!

 ---

-Built with ❤️ in San Francisco by parents, for parents.
+Built with ❤️ by Next Chapter / Hack Reactor Cohort Attendees Summer 2024

 ```

-Feel free to copy and paste this Markdown content into your README file!
 ```